Liang-Ren/my-soc/README.md

 ---

-## 3. Detection Content (detections/)
+## 3. Triage & Analysis Content (detections/)

 Directory: `detections/`

+These are **second-stage triage / analysis queries** you run **after an initial alert** from GuardDuty / Security Hub.
+They help you confirm, scope, and understand the root cause of an incident.

 For each scenario you have:

 1. `cloudtrail_account_takeover.md`
   - Threat: stolen credentials used for Console login
   - MITRE: `T1078 Valid Accounts`, `T1078.004 Cloud Accounts`
-   - Key fields: `eventName=ConsoleLogin`, `responseElements.ConsoleLogin`, `sourceIPAddress`, `userAgent`
-   - Ready-to-run CloudWatch Insights query for "many failures then success" patterns
+  - When to use: after a GuardDuty / Security Hub login‑related alert (e.g. anomalous console login, brute force) to validate "many failures then success" patterns and investigate IPs / devices.
 2. `privilege_abuse.md`
   - Threat: over-privileged IAM principal changing/using `*:*` policies
   - MITRE: `T1098 Account Manipulation`, `T1068 Exploitation for Privilege Escalation`
-   - Key fields: IAM policy documents with `"Action":"*"` and `"Resource":"*"`
-   - Query examples for dangerous IAM policy changes
+  - When to use: after a privilege‑escalation / new‑admin‑role type finding in GuardDuty / Security Hub to review exact IAM policy changes.
 3. `public_s3_bucket.md`
   - Threat: public S3 bucket used for data exposure/exfiltration
   - MITRE: `T1530 Data from Cloud Storage`, `T1567.002 Exfiltration to Cloud Storage`
-   - Key: Config rules + CloudTrail `PutBucketAcl`/`PutBucketPolicy`
+  - When to use: after Config / Security Hub flags a public S3 bucket to confirm which bucket, who changed it, and potential exposure window.
 4. `guardduty_high_severity.md`
   - Threat: HIGH/CRITICAL GuardDuty findings
   - Mapping to various ATT&CK techniques depending on finding type
-   - Example Athena query over exported GuardDuty findings
+  - When to use: when there are multiple high‑severity findings and you want to group them by resource / type / time (via Athena) to see campaigns or kill‑chain patterns.

-Notes: In production, these queries would be encoded as SIEM/Security Lake alert rules; here they are shown as Insights/Athena queries for validation and demo.
+Notes: In production, these queries would be encoded as SIEM/Security Lake **alert/analytics rules**; here they are shown as Insights/Athena/OpenSearch queries for validation, triage, and threat hunting.

 ---